kodoshi/MERN_stack_Alb-FB/README.md

 JSDocs can be found in the out/ folder, in the backend and frontend.

-Google Cloud implementation of back/frontend was done separately.
+Google Cloud deployment of back/frontend was done separately.

 Commands to start in backend folder:
  - npm install